DamascenoV/monkey_interpreter/README.md

 ### Writing An Interpreter In Go

-- Stoped at 2.6 - Parsing Expressions
+- Stoped at 2.7 - How Pratt Parsing Works
-    - INFIX OPERATORS